awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups.md

 ## Deployment Groups in AWS Lambda Compute Platform Deployments<a name="deployment-group-lambda"></a>

-In an AWS Lambda deployment, a deployment group defines a set of AWS CodeDeploy configurations for future deployments of an AWS Lambda function\.
+In an AWS Lambda deployment, a deployment group defines a set of CodeDeploy configurations for future deployments of an AWS Lambda function\.
 For example, the deployment group specifies how to route traffic to a new version of a Lambda function\.
 It also might specify alarms and rollbacks\.
 A single deployment in an AWS Lambda deployment group can override one or more group configurations\.

 ## Deployment Groups in EC2/On\-Premises Compute Platform Deployments<a name="deployment-group-server"></a>